Less than 4% of U.S. Churches Reproduce

 Moving from Good Intentions to Results and Impact

 As we build this new resource library together to equip one another, here are a few suggested immediate actions to consider:

-- Read the FREE eBooks Spark and Becoming Five
+- Read the FREE eBooks Spark, Becoming Five, and Dream Big

 - Have key members of your team independently take the Becoming Five Assessment.
 Working through the questions exposes leaders to the success behaviors of multiplying churches.